yoursunny/NDNts/packages/nfdmgmt/README.md

 import { Data, Interest, Name } from "@ndn/packet";
 import { fromUtf8, toUtf8 } from "@ndn/tlv";
 import { strict as assert } from "node:assert";
+import { setTimeout as delay } from "node:timers/promises";

 (async () => {
 ```